earaujoassis/computer-science/distributed-servers/README.md

+# CRBCP v1.0

-# Common Registration Based Communication Protocol (CRBCP)
+## Common Registration Based Communication Protocol

 WARNING: THIS PROJECT IS INTENDED TO DEVELOP CONCEPTS IN COMPUTER NETWORKING AND DISTRIBUTED SYSTEMS.
 IT IS NOT INTENDED FOR REAL WORLD USE.